ScrantonPete/liri-node-app/README.md

    _Command Line: 'npm install dotenv'_

-2) **Request:** - Request is designed to be the simplest way possible to make http calls.
-It supports HTTPS and follows redirects by default.

    _Command Line: 'npm install request'_

-3) **Moment:** - A lightweight JavaScript date library for parsing, validating, manipulating, and formatting dates.
+2) **Moment:** - A lightweight JavaScript date library for parsing, validating, manipulating, and formatting dates.

    _Command Line: 'npm install moment'_

-4) **Fs:** - a built in node package
+3) **Fs:** - a built in node package

    _(npm i request)_

+4) **Axios:** - A Promise-based HTTP client for JavaScript which can be used in your front-end application and in your Node.js backend.

+   _Command Line: 'npm install moment'_

 Read more about these methods [here](https://www.npmjs.com/)